spider/spider/docs/internals.md

   * `FormattingException` - If requesting a format not registered.
   * `ConnectionNotFoundException` - If a non-existing connection is `make()` by the Manager
   * `InvalidCommandException` - If the Command or CommandBag is corrupt or invalid.
-  * `NotSupportedException` - For cases where functionalities in some graph DBs aren't supported.
+  * `NotSupportedException` - For cases where functionalism's in some graph DBs aren't supported.
   * `ItemNotFoundException` - Whenever a user tries to get a property that doesnt' exist